Why great customer service contact center agents quit

 - Long commutes, parking hassles, wear and tear on a car or a less-than-comfortable commute on transit.

 - Rigid schedules, full-length shifts with established hours that don’t jive with daycare hours, dentist appointments, and school holidays.

 - contact centers can be a germ factory—the close quarters of cubicles tend to circulate sickness.

 - Time off can be tough to take, especially around holidays when call volume spikes but more agents want to be on vacation.

 - Forget the water cooler conversations.
 There’s no time to chat like in a regular office, because you need to be on the phone—and so does the guy in the next cubicle.

-- Bring on the junk food.
-Call centers are stocked with caffeine and many agents noted that vending machine junk food or donuts were the only quick and easy snacks.
+- Bring on the junk food. contact centers are stocked with caffeine and many agents noted that vending machine junk food or donuts were the only quick and easy snacks.

 - No surfing allowed.
 Every aspect of your screen time is monitored, including every site you visit.
 And no checking Facebook on your phone—that has to be stored in a locker away from your desk.

 - No opportunity for advancement.
-Most call center workers stay for just a few years, some much less, and there’s little personal investment in the job.
+Most contact center workers stay for just a few years, some much less, and there’s little personal investment in the job.

 - No choice in the companies you represent.
 You might have to work for brands you dislike, or sell products you don’t understand.